DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Introduction

-The prediction of defect properties can be greatly accelerated by integrating DFT simulations with state-of-the-art machine learning (ML) approaches such as crystal graph neural networks (GNNs) \cite{CGCNN, Choudhary, Chen_Li_Bruna_2017}.
-GNNs have gained immense popularity in recent years and are now widely used to effectively represent and predict energies and properties of molecules, polymers, and solid-state crystalline materials \cite{Kipf_Welling_2016, Witman_2023}.
-They operate on graph-structured data by transforming crystal structures into crystal graphs where atomic positions are represented as nodes and chemical bonds as edges \cite{m3gnet}.
-They are capable of learning intricate internal representations within crystalline environments, which are valuable for predicting various properties of interest such as formation or decomposition energy, electronic bandgap, and defect formation energy, while significantly reducing computational costs. \\
+The prediction of defect properties can be accelerated by integrating DFT simulations with machine learning (ML) approaches such as crystal graph neural networks (GNNs) \cite{CGCNN, Choudhary, Chen_Li_Bruna_2017}.
+GNNs effectively represent and predict the energies and properties of molecules, polymers, and crystalline materials \cite{Kipf_Welling_2016, Witman_2023} by transforming atomic structures into graphs where atoms are nodes and bonds are edges \cite{m3gnet}.
+They learn intricate structural representations to predict properties such as formation or decomposition energy, bandgap, and defect formation energy while reducing computational cost.
+In prior work, we used GNNs to predict and screen native defects and functional impurities in group IV, III–V, and II–VI zincblende semiconductors \cite{Rahman_Gollapalli}, covering vacancies, interstitials, anti-site, and extrinsic defects.
+While the models predicted charge-dependent defect formation energies for different chemical potential conditions, several limitations were observed: (1) training on a broad chemical space (34 compounds) led to large errors for specific compositions; (2) models showed good performance on binaries but lower accuracy for alloy systems such as CdSe$_{x}$Te$_{1-x}$ and Cd$_{x}$Zn$_{1-x}$Te \cite{Rahman_Rojsatien, Yang_Yin, Krasikov_2, Srisuda2, Defect_Energetics_JPCC, Rahman_Mannodi-Kanakkithodi_2025b, Lany_soc}; (3) reliance on modest 64-atom \(2\times2\times2\) supercells limited defect complex modeling; (4) use of the semi-local GGA-PBE functional (GGA: Generalized Gradient Approximation, PBE: Perdew–Burke–Ernzerhof) inherently limited prediction fidelity \cite{GGA_gaps, HP_hse, Lyons_Van}; and (5) dependence on gradient-free optimization with GNN models prevented more efficient gradient-based geometry optimization. \\